 Love and limits

 Once babies are developing into toddlers, they also need clear and realistic limits and expectations around their behaviour.
-This combination of love and limits is called ‘authoritative’ parenting (also known as ‘backbone’ or ‘tree’ parenting — see the SKIP booklet Thinking about parenting (external link) ).
-You might also want to watch this clip on the Raising Children in NZ website about being the parent you want to be. (external link)
+This combination of love and limits is called ‘authoritative’ parenting (also known as ‘backbone’ or ‘tree’ parenting — see the SKIP booklet Thinking about parentingOpens in new window).
+You might also want to watch this clip on the Raising Children in NZ website about being the parent you want to be.

 Both love and limits are important.
-The love and warmth aspect is explained below, and there’s a separate topic on Limits and boundaries.
+[PDF, 4.6 MB]Opens in new window The love and warmth aspect is explained below, and there’s a separate topic on Limits and boundaries.

 Love and warmth

 Most adults realise that babies depend on them to meet their physical needs, such as being fed, and kept warm and clean.
 It’s just as important that they understand that babies are completely reliant on parents to meet their emotional needs too.1

 ‘Babies whose parents spend time with them, try to figure out what they need, and are usually quick to respond are more likely to grow up physically and mentally healthy and be better able to learn at school’.2

 When parents provide warm, loving relationships, other aspects of parenting are likely to go better.
 It’s the foundation for everything else that parents do, without which things like limit setting won’t work well.

 ‘Somebody’s got to be crazy about that kid.
 That’s number one.
 First, last and always.’3